Muhammad-Waqas-github/Muhammad-Waqas-github/README.md

 - 👋 Hi, I’m Muhammad Waqas
 - 👀 I’m interested in Full Stack development
-- 🌱 I’m currently learning Front end
+- 🌱 I’m currently advancing in Frontend
 - 📫 How to reach me https://ca.linkedin.com/in/muhammad-waqas-canada

 <!---